 Education and Public Programs at Grand Forks Art Gallery are intended to encourage participation and increase accessibility to arts and culture.
-A range of options is available, from self-directed exhibition enjoyment to public talks and tours.
 As a cornerstone cultural institution, the gallery works in conjunction with the local arts, social services, and not-for-profit community to provide relevant, responsive engagement opportunities.

 Join yoga instructor Leah Carnahan for a weekly somatic yoga class at the Grand Forks Art Gallery.
 Her heartfelt classes are best described as welcoming, inspiring, safe, playful, grounding, and peaceful.
 Leah feels that a balance of movement and stillness together brings a natural inspiration to every moment.